‘This IS INSANE’: Africa desperately short of COVID vaccine

 “It really highlights the biggest problem … the haves and the have-nots,” Shamam said.

-As for whether wealthy countries with a surplus of vaccine have gotten the message, Nkengasong said: “I am hopeful, but not necessarily confident.”
+As for whether he’s confident wealthy countries with a surplus of vaccine have gotten the message, Nkengasong said: “I am hopeful, but not necessarily confident.”

 AP writers around the world contributed to this report.